 Manage your app.

 Managing Mac App Store availability.
-By default, your apps will be published automatically on the Mac App Store.
+By default, your apps are published automatically on the Mac App Store.
 If you determine that your app does not make sense on Mac, you can edit its availability at any time in App Store Connect.

 App Analytics.
 Determine how many product page views, downloads, and sales your app receives on the Mac platform using App Analytics in App Store Connect.